miguelgrinberg/aioflask/README.md

 ## Quick start

-To use async view functions and other handlers, import the `Flask` class from `aioflask` instead of from `flask`.
-All other symbols should be imported from their original packages, be it `flask`, `werkzeug`, etc.
+To use async view functions and other handlers, use the `aioflask` package instead of `flask`.

 The `aioflask.Flask` class is a subclass of `flask.Flask` that changes a few minor things to help the application run properly under the asyncio loop.
-In particular, it does the following things:
+In particular, it overrides the following aspects of the application instance:

-- It wraps any application handlers that are async functions with `greenletio.await_` so that they can be invoked as normal functions (while retaining their async properties).
-- It modifies the application and request context stacks so that context locals apply to async tasks instead of to system threads.
+- The `route`, `before_request`, `before_first_request`, `after_request`,
+  `teardown_request`, `teardown_appcontext`, `errorhandler` and `cli.command`
+  decorators accept coroutines as well as regular functions.
+The handlers all run inside an asyncio loop, so when using regular functions, care must be taken to not block.
-- It replaces the WSGI callable with an ASGI callable
+- The WSGI callable entry point is replaced with an ASGI equivalent.
-- It overrides the `run()` method to use uvicorn as web server.
+- The `run()` method uses uvicorn as web server.
+- The `cli.command()` decorator accepts coroutines as well as regular

+There are also changes outside of the `Flask` class:

-The `flask run` command is also overriden to start the uvicorn web server.
+- The `flask run` command starts the uvicorn web server.
+- The `render_template()` function is asynchronous and must be awaited.
+The sync render version is available as `render_template_sync()`.

 ## Example